-I am fully aware that I, have now committed to be part my high school diploma until all program limited to: enrollment with Beal City Public School graduation requirements, or a certificate that is equivalent.
-I am a valedictorian/salutatorian of my senior of class due to the change of my graduation year. participate in the Beal City Early College for FAFSA and/or receive financial aid while I e program.
-I understand by filling out a FAFSA iving future governmental assistance.
-FAFSA semester of my fifth year. year.
-However, if I do not return the col held responsible for repaying the full co or withdraw from a course I will be held ng my college books at no cost during their 5th lege book(s) to Beal City Public Schools, I will be st of the textbooks.
-I am also aware that if I fail responsible for all tuition and fees associated I not be able to register for another college en paid. er must be earned in a course in order for it to be her learning.
-I understand the importance of urse. counselor/advisor regularly.
-I also under advisor regularly.
-Contact and effective bility to contact the Beal City Public School erstand I need to be in contact with my MMCC communication should be made promptly in audy and/or course schedule, as well as if I start Student Signature Date BCPS Designee Signature Date
+I am fully aware that I, have now committed to be part the program, I am aware that I will not receive requirements have been met, including but not c School for 5 years, meeting the Beal City and earning an associate's degree (60 credits) or a certificate that is equivalent.
+I am aw • valedictorian/salutatorian of my senior cla ass due to the change of my graduation year. participate in the Beal City Early College or FAFSA and/or receive financial aid while I program.
+I understand by filling out a FAFSA ring future governmental assistance.
+FAFSA emester of my fifth year. year.
+However, if I do not return the colle held responsible for repaying the full cost r must be earned in a course in order for it to be er learning.
+I understand the importance of rse. counselor/advisor regularly.
+I also unders advisor regularly.
+Contact and effective of ility to contact the Beal City Public School stand I need to be in contact with my MMC communication should be made promptly in dy and/or course schedule, as well as if I start Student Signature Date BCPS Designee Signature Date